inspec/inspec/dev-docs/attestations.md

 ### Compatibility

-To support backwards compatibility with existing MITRE work, support will be added (but not otherwise documented) for the following fields:
+To support backward compatibility with existing MITRE work, support will be added (but not otherwise documented) for the following fields:

- * explanation - equivalent of justification
+* explanation - the equivalent of justification
- * updated (Date) and frequency (string enum) - together, equivalent of expiration date.
+* updated (Date) and frequency (string enum) - together, the equivalent of the expiration date.